emineozsahin/Bioinformatics/snpEff.md

 S288C.genome : Saccharomyces cerevisae S288C2
 S288C.chrmt.codonTable: Yeast_Mitochondrial

-# Now add the genome info at the end of the config file which is a big file
+# Now add the genome info at the end of the config file which is a huge file.
 cat new_genome_info.txt >> snpEffect.config
 ```

 2- Make a directory at the path you want for genome.gff and sequences.fa